tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

   </li>
 </ul>

-You can also see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes" class="u-link" target="_blank" rel="noreferrer noopener">full list of the Global Attributes</a>, which contains attributes accepted in the img tag and in all HTML 5 tags.
+You can also see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes" class="u-link" target="_blank" rel="noreferrer noopener">full list of the Global Attributes</a>, which contains attributes accepted in the img tag and all HTML 5 tags.

 </section>